mhellstr/lionanalysis/docs/examples.rst

     **All examples require** that the file :download:`common.py
     <examples/common.py>` be placed in the working directory.

-    The original Jupyter notebooks (and common.py) can be found in the ``docs/examples`` directory in the source tree.
+    The original Jupyter notebooks, ``common.py``, and the trajectory files can be found in the ``docs/examples`` directory in the source tree.

 .. toctree::
     :maxdepth: 2